Konrad Zuse

 4. The world’s first complete high-level language (Plankalkül).

-In 1969 Zuse wrote a very interesting book on automata theory— Rechnender Raum (Calculating Space), in which he proposed that all processes in the universe are computational.
+In 1969 Zuse wrote a fascinating book on automata theory— Rechnender Raum (Calculating Space), in which he proposed that all processes in the universe are computational.
 This view is known today as the simulation hypothesis, digital philosophy, digital physics, or pan-computationalism.
 Zuse proposed that the universe is being computed by some sort of cellular automaton or other discrete computing machinery, challenging the long-held view that some physical laws are continuous by nature.
 He focused on cellular automata as a possible substrate of computation and pointed out that the classical notions of entropy and its growth do not make sense in deterministically computed universes.

 The remarkable man and inventor Konrad Zuse died from a heart attack on 18 December 1995, in Hünfeld, Germany.